SelfLender/react-native-biometrics/README.md

 __Arguments__

 - `promptMessage` - string that will be displayed in the fingerprint or face id prompt
-- `payload` - string of data to signed by the RSA signature
+- `payload` - string of data to be signed by the RSA signature

 __Example__